DhruvaG2000/Blog-GSoC21/README.md

 # GSoC 2021: Bela Support for the BBAI
 You can find the link to my proposal: Bela compatibility for the BBAI [here.](https://elinux.org/BeagleBoard/GSoC/2021_Proposal/bela_on_bbai)

-This Blog talks about everything from linux filestructure, the boot process, accessing the PRUs, and much more!
-You can find all the important links, references and resources for making your projects with the BBAI.
+This Blog talks about everything I have learned so far about the Bela Platform and BeagleBoards.
+This includes everything from linux filestructure, the boot process, accessing the PRUs, Real-time Kernels and much more!
 Hope you find this helpful!
-Most of my reference was the book _Exploring BeagleBone.
+Most of the basics are referred from the book _Exploring BeagleBone.
 Tools and Techniques for Building with Embedded Linux by Derek Molloy_, so be sure to check it out as well!

 # Table of Contents
 1. [Introduction](#Introduction)